Paroxysmisch/genome-assembly/dissertation/main.typ

 + Experimenting with the use of an alternative graph normalization scheme, specifically designed for @gnn:pl. (@sec:granola and @sec:granola-performance).

-+ Incorporating much richer features by utilizing the raw nucleotide read data directly, resulting in the @symgatedgcn-mamba and @symgatedgcn-mambaedge models. (@sec:symgatedgcn-mamba, @sec:symgatedgcn-mamba-edge, and @sec:mamba-potential-feature-extraction).
++ Incorporating much richer features by utilizing the raw base-level read data directly, resulting in the @symgatedgcn-mamba and @symgatedgcn-mambaedge models. (@sec:symgatedgcn-mamba, @sec:symgatedgcn-mamba-edge, and @sec:mamba-potential-feature-extraction).

 + Creating a proof-of-concept for purely neural genome assembly that does not rely on overlap graphs, or the @olc algorithm.